creditkarma/consul-client/README.md

     // runs anytime the value changes, initially fires with current value })

+observer.onError((err: Error) => {
+    // runs anytime there is an error updating the value.
+    // depending on the error the library may continue watching the key.
+})

 // Get the current value, returns null if no value const currentVal: string | null = observer.current()